The Importance of Hydration and Electrolytes

 There are many options of electrolyte powders to choose from with varying degrees of sodium, potassium, magnesium, and calcium.
 My favorite is the Re-Lyte Hydration Electrolyte Powder from Redmond.

 Re-Lytes contain no calories, carbs, or added sugars, and they taste great!
-Coming in multiple flavors like mango, strawberry lemonade, watermelon lime, mixed berry, lemon lime, and even unflavored, there is a mix everyone can enjoy sipping on.
+Available in multiple flavors, including mango, strawberry lemonade, watermelon lime, mixed berry, lemon lime, and even unflavored, there is a mix for everyone to enjoy sipping on.

 How Hydration and Electrolytes Improve Performance, Overall Regulation, and Mental Health